sheetanshuprasad/sheetanshuprasad.github.io/content/posts/how-to-build-a-home-studio-on-a-budget.md

 tags = ["home-studio", "music-production", "recording", "budget"]
 +++

-# How to Build a Home Studio on a Budget

 Many beginners believe they need expensive equipment to create professional music.
 In reality, a functional home studio can be built gradually without spending a fortune.